“House Arrest” Review

-Season two, then, is somewhat of a “nothing happens” season.
+As a result, season two is somewhat of a “nothing happens” season.
 And “House Arrest” is the most “nothing happens” episode of them all.
 It also happens to be one of my personal favorites.

-Penned by Terence Winter, who specializes in humdrum conglomeration, “House Arrest” is inconsequential to the core.
+Written by Terence Winter, who specializes in humdrum conglomeration, “House Arrest” is inconsequential to the core.
 There’s even a special meta-awareness unto itself — “So, what else is new?”
 Tony asks the guys after having spent the entire episode away from mob-related activities.
 “Nothing,” Big Pussy replies.

 Surprisingly, it’s one of the most artfully composed episodes of the entire season.
 “House Arrest” moves with a brisk pace, and the hour is over before you know it.
 An uneventful week is made compelling by sharp dialogue and good-natured humor.

 For what it’s worth, season two is also The Sopranos’ funniest.
-Doubling down as the Nothing Happens season, it should come as no surprise that most of the installments are based in comedy.
+Doubling down as the Nothing Happens season, it should come as no surprise that many of the installments are based in comedy.
 For example, actor Dominic Chianese delivers a hilarious, pathos-filled performance in one of Uncle Junior’s finest hours.

 He spends the installment cooped up in his home, reconnecting with an old flame from yesteryear.
 The most heartwarming scene comes when she puts on his sleep apnea mask and kisses him on the forehead.

-Meanwhile, Tony spends the hour in a pissed off mood, agitated with the boring lifestyle he’s forced to briefly adopt.
+Meanwhile, Tony spends the hour in a pissed-off mood, agitated with the boring lifestyle he’s forced to briefly adopt.
 “How ‘bout those Nets?” is a repeated conversation-starter throughout.

 In therapy, Dr. Melfi tells Tony that “antisocial personalities,” when they “aren’t distracted from the horrible shit they do,” have time to reflect on their actions and the toxic influence they have on others.
-Tony, of course, has been doing nothing all episode, and Melfi’s sentiment symbolizes itself in the rash that Tony develops on his arm — an itch he can’t satisfy until he’s finally back with the fellas at Satriale’s pork shop.
+Tony, of course, has been doing nothing all episode, and Melfi’s sentiment symbolizes itself in a rash that Tony develops on his arm — an itch he can’t satisfy until he’s finally back with the fellas at Satriale’s pork shop.